Hospice FAQ

 Back To Top

-It is also important to make clear what hospice is not – hospice is not hastening death.
-Instead, at Crossroads Hospice & Palliative Care, it is about celebrating what time the patient has left, and making them as comfortable as possible.
+Hospice does not hasten death.
+Instead, it is about celebrating what time the patient has left, and making them as comfortable as possible.

 -